tc39/notes/es7/2016-01/jan-26.md

 WH: Providing a low-level library that implements sequential consistency only instead of also supporting acquire-release-relaxed seems like defeating the purpose of the effort.
 Requiring sequential consistency on reads/writes is several times slower than just doing acquire-release semantics on reads/writes on x86.
 Sequential consistency only seems like the wrong starting point because it throws away so much performance compared to acquire/release, which almost always suffices.
 The point of this effort is to go for high performance.

-LH: any questions:
+LHN: any questions:

 MM: you mentioned we avoid blocking the main thread, can we also make it so high-speed access is ???.

-LH: in principle yes, TypedArray constructers made illegal on the main thread would enable this.
+LHN: in principle yes, TypedArray constructers made illegal on the main thread would enable this.
 This may strike some people as strange, but in principle yes

 YK: UI and IO threads blocking is a well known thing, I suspect not one will notice

-LH: I believe MM was thinking disabled access to the shared memory from the same thread.
+LHN: I believe MM was thinking disabled access to the shared memory from the same thread.
 But i would suggest that would be practical.

 BN: WebGL is on the main thread, not having access to shared memory on the main thread would be unfortunate

-LH: i believe MM proposes workers having access to such things
+LHN: i believe MM proposes workers having access to such things

-LH: slide (futexWait on the main thread)
+LHN: slide (futexWait on the main thread)

-LH: slide (futuxWaitCallback)
+LHN: slide (futuxWaitCallback)

 YK: isn't message channel more compisition then postMessage

-LH: maybe we should hold off on this then
+LHN: maybe we should hold off on this then

-LH: slide (side-channel attack)
+LHN: slide (side-channel attack)

-LH: slide (cache attack)
+LHN: slide (cache attack)

 YK: i have a general question, other sandboxes allow this, how are we different? iOS sandbox etc. Prior art?

-LH: Im sure they have thought about this, but not alot of evidence they care about it
+LHN: Im sure they have thought about this, but not alot of evidence they care about it

 WH: Those things were designed at a time when timing attacks just weren't on the radar.
 They're all vulnerable to cache timing attack mischief.
 A large mitigating factor is that evil apps can be reviewed and revoked with at least a modicum of success.
 Browsers on the other hand must deal with arbitrary evil content.